bokulich-publications/microterroir/README.md

  * 2-way ANOVA: primarily significant differences between the judges
  * PCA: visually check scatter between samples
+ * Analyse sensory data in context of plot metadata, managament, phenology, wine chemistry (nested for judge, or median)
+ * Biplot with loadings
  * Box Plots of characteristics
  * Get median sensory values for each plot --> metadata in future analysis!
  * Spider plots showing distribution of characteristics of each plot
+ * Median values with medatada (maybe delete)

 ## GC-MS